Can't play the medias? Download Flash Player.

-Created in 2003, its refurbishment had been underway since 2008.
-It reopened on September 22, 2012 in a completely new, restyled setting, which provides its collections with a space befitting their prominence within the museum.
+Created in 2003, the Department of Islamic Art reopened in September 2012 in a completely new, restyled setting, which provided its collections with a space befitting their prominence within the museum.

 The dedicated mini-site invites you to take a look behind the scenes of this incredible project.

 The Louvre is open every day (except Tuesday) from 9 a.m. to 6 p.m.